paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-081-high-performance-computing.md

 (c) Members of the Committee shall serve without compensation but shall be allowed travel expenses, including per diem in lieu of subsistence, as authorized by law for persons serving intermittently in the Government service ([5 U.S.C.
 5701–570](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5701–570&num=0&edition=prelim)7).

 Sec.
-4. General. (a) Notwithstanding any other Executive order, the functions of the President under the Federal Advisory Committee Act, as amended [5 U.S.C.
-App.], except that of reporting to the Congress, that are applicable to the Committee shall be performed by the Director of the NCO in accordance with guidelines that have been issued by the Administrator of General Services.
+4. General. (a) Notwithstanding any other Executive order, the functions of the President under the Federal Advisory Committee Act, as amended [see [5 U.S.C.
+1001](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1001&num=0&edition=prelim) et seq.], except that of reporting to the Congress, that are applicable to the Committee shall be performed by the Director of the NCO in accordance with guidelines that have been issued by the Administrator of General Services.

 (b) The Committee shall terminate June 1, 2005, unless extended by the President prior to such date.